Overview of Treating Substance Abuse with Yoga

 How Yoga Affects Moods and Emotions

 Yoga has been scientifically proven to help reduce anxiety and feelings of depression.
-This is very useful for individuals suffering withdrawal from harmful chemicals, especially those who are doing yoga and taking medications for treatment.
+This is very useful for individuals suffering withdrawal from harmful chemicals.
 A two-week study surveying alcohol-dependent participants concluded they experienced lesser symptoms of depression after practicing yoga.
 In addition to depression relief, yoga decreases stress and levels of cortisol, fights fatigue, and clears brain fog.

 Due to the continued breathing yoga involves and the strength needed to stabilize and hold poses, yoga has been “shown to disrupt neural pathways that may reinforce addictions.”
 In a test evaluating yoga and opioid-use disorders, some members of the experiment noted higher moods and quality of life.
 A study on yoga and cocaine-use disorders yielded participants who had lower stress and cortisol levels.
 More studies are being done to understand the long-term effects of yoga on substance abuse.